 - awareness of ITS-parties regarding motorcyclists’ attitudes towards motorcycle-safe and motorcycle-dangerous technological innovations.

-This summary report is written by Harold de Bock, member of the board of MAG Netherlands, an FEMA member organization.
+This summary report is written by Harold de Bock.